They are writers, film-makers, musicians… and writing is at the core of their work!

 Behind the microphone, you will find Walid Rachedi, co-fonder of Frictions, novelist and scriptwriter, and novelist Clarisse Gorokhoff, who hosts writing workshops and helps authors through the writing of their work.

-The summary of the interview is here
+The transcript of the interview is available here